rsslc/mp_benti/docs/ADMIN.md

 - ❌ Use weak passwords like `admin`, `password123`, etc.
 - ❌ Share these credentials publicly
 - ❌ Use the same password across multiple services
-- ❌ Commit these values to git (they're in Railway env vars only)
+- ❌ Commit these values to git (they're in PythonAnywhere env vars only)

 ### Strong Password Example:
 ```bash